ape-apatchett/lfs-arctic-browning/README.md

 ##### browning_functional_profiles_path_abund_and_cov.R

 - Generates:
   - Figure 5C.
-Heatmap of the top25 KEGG pathways by abundance relative to healthy plots
+Heatmap of the 40 KEGG pathways with the strongest vegetation or health effects in relative pathway abundance
   - Figure 5D.
-Heatmap of the top25 KEGG pathways coverage relative to healthy plots
+Heatmap of the 40 KEGG pathways showing the strongest vegetation or health effects in pathway coverage
   - Table S27.
 KEGG pathways showing significant vegetation type or health-status effects on pathway abundance (FDR < 0.10)
+  - Table S28.
+  - Table S29.